Multi-Rees Algebras of Strongly Stable Ideals: Gr obner Bases of the Multi-Rees Algebras of Strongly Stable Ideals

-\begin{remark} One can also view $\mathcal{G}$ as the collection of $2 \times 2$ minors of the symmetric ladders where $\mathcal{G}_i$ corresponds to the collection of $2\times 2$ minors of symmetric ladders associated to $I_i$ for $i=1,2$.
+\begin{remark} One can also view $\mathcal{G}$ as the collection of $2 \times 2$ minors of the symmetric ladders where $\mathcal{G}_1$ and $\mathcal{G}_2$ correspond to collection of $2\times 2$ minors of symmetric ladders associated to $I_1$ and $I_2,$ respectively.
 Since $\mathcal{G}_3$ is expressed in terms of $T$ and $Z$ variables, we can view it as the collection of $2 \times 2$ minors of ``stacked" symmetric ladders.
-Here we use the term stacked to imply that the minors can be read from two different levels of symmetric ladders where the $i$th level is associated to $I_i$ for $i=1,2$ such that the two levels are aligned at their lower left corners based on \Cref{staircasediagram}. \end{remark}
+Here we use the term stacked to imply that the minors can be read from two different levels where the ladder corresponding to the first ideal is placed on the first level and the second one is placed on the second level while being aligned with respect to their initial entries.